Verifiable and Provably Secure Machine Unlearning: Instantiation

-\begin{proof}[Proof (Sketch)] Completeness of the initialization is easy to observe since all values are initialized as empty and verified in the same way.
-The second property follows from the completeness of the SNARK and collision-resistance of the hash function, which is why we require computational completeness.
-If a collision occurs, it is not possible to provide the proof of update.
-Given that the proof of update is successful, completeness of the proof of unlearning follows from the construction and correctness of the Merkle tree. \end{proof}
+\begin{proof}[Proof (Sketch)] Completeness of the initialization (first property) is easy to observe since the two hashed datasets are initialized as empty and the execution of function $\initFunction$ is proven with the SNARK for relation $\relationI$.
+By completeness of the SNARK, the users can successfully verify the proof, additionally using the commitments to state, model and datasets.
+The second property follows from the completeness of the SNARKs for relations $\relationT$ and $\relationU$ and collision-resistance of the hash function.
+However, note that if a hash collision occurs, it is not possible to provide the proof of training.
+Thus, only computational completeness can be achieved.
+Given that the proofs of training and unlearning are successful, completeness of the proof of non-membership (third property) follows from the construction and correctness of the hash chain. \end{proof}

-Now we want to prove that our instantiation is a {\em secure} unlearning protocol according to \cref{def:security}.
+We continue to prove that the instantiation is a secure unlearning protocol according to \cref{def:security}.
+We again give a sketch below; refer to Appendix~\ref{sec:security-proof} for the full proof.

 \begin{theorem} Let $\Hash$ be a collision-resistant hash function and $\SNARK$ be a secure SNARK.
-Then the instantiated protocol in \cref{fig:protocol} satisfies unlearning security. \end{theorem}
+Then the instantiated protocol satisfies unlearning security. \end{theorem}